-- A more ambitious Biodiversity Net Gain (BNG) target of 20%- 25%-30% uplift suggested.
+- The planning process has an important role to play in helping improve our water environment. - Policies should set out minimum requirements for what is expected from developments on, over or adjacent to watercourses, and for sites which have watercourses flowing through them or forming a boundary - Watercourse encroachment is a factor within the Biodiversity Net Gain (BNG) metric calculation - BNG monitoring (30 year requirement) - Ensure that biodiversity is measured, monitored and maintained in existing urban locations, not just in rural locations and on new development sites.
+Incorporate important links in NPs - BNG target setting - A more ambitious Biodiversity Net Gain (BNG) target of 20%- 25%-30% uplift suggested.
 The increase is generally negligible to developers, and unlikely to make developments unviable.
 Studies suggest additional cost of £180 per dwelling. - PPG 12th February 2024: plan makers should not seek more than 10% biodiversity net gain, either on an area-wide basis or specific allocation unless justified by evidence of local need and impacts on viability. - Significant additional costs house building costs are associated with BNG and should be fully accounted for in the Council's viability assessment. - The BNG metric is not fit for purpose for certain types of development such as mineral extraction.
 The Minerals Industry, through the Mineral Products Association, is developing sector specific guidance in conjunction with the Planning Officers' Society - The Net Gain provision is totally inadequate for the protection of biodiversity.
-At least one third of any new development needs to be left as truly natural (i.e. wild) environment, to meet the government's 30by30 commitment.

-BNG site selection and allocation

-- BNG delivery (potentially in excess of Government requirements) should be a key consideration in the Council's site assessment process. - The Local Plan should be screened under Regulation 105 of the Conservation of Habitats and Species Regulations 2017 (as amended) at an early stage - assessment can inform key decision making on strategic options and development sites to outline avoidance and/or mitigation measures at the plan level, considered as part of an Appropriate Assessment, including a clear direction for project level HRA - o Refer to Natural England's Impact Risk Zones (IRZ) on Magic Maps - o Be strategic in the selection of wider BNG areas that maybe join up - Create habitat mosaics, and commuting corridors. - o Landscaping plans should incorporate internal wildlife corridors.
+At least one third of any new development needs to be left as truly natural (i.e. wild) environment, to meet the government's 30by30 commitment. - BNG site selection and allocation - BNG delivery (potentially in excess of Government requirements) should be a key consideration in the Council's site assessment process. - The Local Plan should be screened under Regulation 105 of the Conservation of Habitats and Species Regulations 2017 (as amended) at an early stage - assessment can inform key decision making on strategic options and development sites to outline avoidance and/or mitigation measures at the plan level, considered as part of an Appropriate Assessment, including a clear direction for project level HRA - o Refer to Natural England's Impact Risk Zones (IRZ) on Magic Maps - $\circ~$ Be strategic in the selection of wider BNG areas that maybe join up - $\circ~$ Create habitat mosaics, and commuting corridors. - o Landscaping plans should incorporate internal wildlife corridors.